bagder/daniel.haxx.se/about.md

-By now the Amiga had completely left my life, and I used my job's modem pool with dial-back to log on to my employer's various unix machines to IRC and hack on bots on my spare time.
+By now the Amiga had completely left my life, and I used my job's modem pool with dial-back to log on to my employer's various unix machines to IRC and hack on bots in my spare time.
 I still spent a lot of time in #amiga and
 #amigaswe where I got lots of online friends.

 ## Httpget